|

 checkpoint and increase its deterrent effect.”

-Many Americans are subjected to random checks for
+Many Americans are subjected to random

 across the nation, often without advance warning.
-There is a great controversy over the constitutionality of these
+There is a great controversy over the constitutionality of

 Amendment of the Constitution.
 Opponents of DUI Checkpoints have argued they constitute unreasonable search and seizure, and therefore are unconstitutional.

 The argument against checkpoints went all the way to the Supreme Court.
-In 1990, the Court ruled that DUI checkpoints
+In 1990, the Court ruled that

 most probably were an infringement on Fourth Amendment rights, but that this detail was minor.
 The Supreme Court found that getting drunk drivers off the road and eliminating potential public safety risks was more important that the Fourth Amendment's protection against unreasonable search and seizure.